Team5546/Website/README.md

 ### Setting up webserver for production
 * To continue running the website even if it crashes, we need to install Forever, `sudo npm -g install forever`
 * You can now run the website by typing `MONGO_URL=mongodb://localhost:27017/meteor ROOT_URL=https://test.ajsmith.us PORT=8080 forever start main.js`
+* To restore the database files, you need to get access to them.
+They will not be in this repository since they contain sensitive information.
+* Make sure your mongo instance is using using the wiredTiger engine by following this [article](https://docs.mongodb.com/v3.0/release-notes/3.0-upgrade/).
+* To restore the database, type `mongorestore FOLDER_TO_DATABASE_DUMP` You should now have access to the full website with all Mongo collections.